PMP Exam Preparation (92 Blogs) Become a Certified Professional

 where P = pessimist, O = Optimist, M = most likely.

-35. Explain the Work Breakdown Structure (WBD) and its effect on the work estimates of tasks/activities?
+35. Explain the Work Breakdown Structure (WBD) and its effect on the work estimates of tasks/activities.

-Work breakdown structure defines the work activities that are required for the project completion and the sub-activities of each of those work requirement.
+Work breakdown structure defines the work activities that are required for the project completion and the sub-activities of each of those work requirements.
 It has a hierarchical structure in which concrete/ main activities are segregated into logical sub-activities.
 There are two approaches:

 1. Top-down approach